June 1962 Alcatraz escape: Aftermath

-West, who fully cooperated with the investigation, was immediately put into isolation as an accessory to the escape.
-There, he boasted to others in isolation his role in the escape.
-FBI agents believed West's claim about not being able to go through the vent was an excuse and that he may have lost his nerve.
-West's role in the escape was initially not mentioned by Warden Blackwell to newsmen but Charles Raudebaugh, a Chronicle reporter, studied the photos of the inmates' cell and detected a fourth cell with a gaping hole, mentioning West's name.
-After phoning Blackwell, who had blundered by giving West's cell photo to the press, West's involvement in the escape was publicized.
+West, who cooperated with the investigation, was put into isolation as an accessory to the escape.
+There, he boasted about his role.
+FBI agents believed West's claim about not being able to go through the duct was an excuse and that he may have lost his nerve.
+Warden Blackwell did not immediately tell reporters about West's role in the escape.
+Charles Raudebaugh, a Chronicle reporter, studied the photos of the inmates' cell and detected a fourth cell with a gaping hole, mentioning West's name.
+After phoning Blackwell, who had blundered by giving his cell photo to the press, West's involvement in the escape was publicized.

-West was transferred to McNeil Island, Washington after Alcatraz was closed in 1963, then back to Atlanta Penitentiary.
+West was transferred to McNeil Island, Washington, after Alcatraz Penitentiary was closed in 1963, then back to Atlanta Penitentiary.
 After serving his sentence, followed by two additional sentences in Georgia and Florida, he was released in 1967, only to be arrested again in Florida the following year on charges of grand larceny.
 At Florida State Prison, he fatally stabbed another inmate over what may have been a racially motivated incident in October 1972.
 He was serving multiple sentences, including life imprisonment on the murder conviction, when he died of acute peritonitis in 1978.

 On December 16, 1962, Alcatraz inmate John Paul Scott made inflatable armbands from inflated rubber gloves and successfully swam 2.7 nmi from Alcatraz to Fort Point, at the southern end of the Golden Gate Bridge.
 He was found there by teenagers, suffering from hypothermia and exhaustion.
 After recovering in Letterman Army Hospital, he was returned to Alcatraz.
-Scott, the only Alcatraz inmate known to have reached the shore by swimming, his escape made in worse conditions and using inferior gear than Morris and the Anglins, stoked the theory that Morris and the Anglins could have successfully navigated the bay.
+Scott, the only Alcatraz inmate known to have reached the shore by swimming—his escape made in worse conditions and using gear inferior to that obtained by Morris and the Anglins—stoked the theory that Morris and the Anglins could have successfully navigated the bay.
 Today, athletes swim the same Alcatraz-to-Fort Point route as part of two annual triathlon events.